langchain-ai/langsmith-cookbook/feedback-examples/streamlit/README.md

 ## Prerequisites

-To trace your runs and log feedback, you'll need to configure your environment to connec to [LangSmith](https://smith.langchain.com/).
+To trace your runs and log feedback, you'll need to configure your environment to connect to [LangSmith](https://smith.langchain.com/).
 To do so, define the following environment variables:

 ```bash
 export LANGCHAIN_TRACING_V2=true